CBT for Depression

-In order to understand how CBT can help, it’s important to have a clear idea of what this therapy entails.
-Working with a trained CBT therapist, you’ll look at your thoughts, feelings and behaviours and how these can be directed toward more constructive behaviour patterns.
+In order to understand how CBT for depression can help, it’s important to have a clear idea of what this therapy entails.
+Working with a trained CBT therapist, you will look at your thoughts, feelings and behaviours and how these can be directed toward more constructive behaviour patterns.
 CBT is usually a short-term, goal-orientated treatment that takes place over the course of several weeks or months.
 The NHS has increased the provision of access to this therapy in primary care, due to its effectiveness in helping people manage issues such as depression, anxiety, OCD and more.

 The cognitive part of CBT involves identifying negative thought patterns.
 Depression sufferers often don’t realise that their thoughts are distorted.
 This type of therapy sheds light on how your thoughts are leading to negative feelings.
-A cognitive therapist will show you how to restructure your thought patterns so you can look at your life, and interpret situations, in a more positive way.
+A cognitive therapist will show you how to restructure your thought patterns, so you can look at your life, and interpret situations, in a more positive way.

 Your therapist will encourage you to talk about your thoughts and feelings and what’s troubling you.
 Don’t worry if you find it hard to open up about your feelings.
 Your therapist will help you gain confidence with this as you go along.

 Your CBT therapist will serve more as a guide or adviser.
 Think of CBT as the difference between giving a man food and teaching him how to fish; your therapist will not solve your problems for you but will instead show you how to help deal with them yourself.
 This is a very useful skill that you will be able to apply to other problems that might arise in the future.